KuTo28/DM-Final_Assignment/presentation/Notes.md

 After predicting and cleaning the NA's from our dataset we have to check for the outliers

-- Make a boxplot for: Weight, Height, BMI, SleepHours, PhysicalHealthDays, MentalHealthDays
+- Make a boxplot for: (Weight, Height; we wont be using these so why plot it?), BMI, SleepHours, PhysicalHealthDays, MentalHealthDays
 - Show the distribution using a boxplot

-#### Corrupted data

-the observations that have more than X values, remove them

 #### Handling the outliers

-There are three options:
+We hagled multiple options:

 - Remove them
-- Change them for the highest/lowest value of the whiskers (IQR)
+- Change them for the highest/lowest value of the whiskers
 - Make clustering to group SleepHours, PhysicalHealthDays, MentalHealthDays
 - Use zscore for normal distributions
 - Checking medical standards